Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Applications to Elliptic and Parabolic PDEs

 We indicate the discrete boundary integral $\int_{\partial\mathcal{M}}$ as

-where ${\bf B}$ is a rectangular matrix with number of rows equal to the number of degrees of freedom in the interior and number of columns equal to the number of degrees of freedom on the boundary.
+where ${\bf B}$ is a diagonal $N$-by-$N$ matrix, whose diagonal entries are very close to zero for nodes that are far from the boundary, and ${\bf v}, {\bf g}$ specify the values of functions on all the nodes in the data set, but can be set to zero on interior nodes for the purposes of estimating the boundary integral since the corresponding diagonal entries of $B$ will be very close to zero.
+Let $N_{\rm int}$ denote the number of interior degrees of freedom.
+We note that the interior degrees of freedom can be identified using the estimated distance to boundary function as the nodes, $x_i$, such that $b_{x_i}>\epsilon/2$.
+Choosing $\epsilon/2$ means that the boundary layer will be half the width of the $\epsilon$ tube around the boundary, which we found empirically to be an effective width.
 The discrete form of \eqref{eq:dir_weak} is given by

 where $f_{\rm dof}$ indicates the interior degrees of freedom.
-We note that the interior degrees of freedom can be identified using the estimated distance to boundary function as the nodes, $x_i$, such that $b_{x_i}>\epsilon/2$.
-Choosing $\epsilon/2$ means that the boundary layer will be half the width of the $\epsilon$ tube around the boundary, which we found empirically to be an effective width.
 Then the discrete solution on the interior nodes is ${\bf u}({\rm f_{dof}}) = {\bf w}$.
+We note that $\rm f_{dof}$ refers to the indices of the interior nodes and the colon denotes the inclusion of all the nodes.
+So the ${\bf \hat L}({\rm f_{dof}},{\rm f_{dof}})$ matrix on the left hand side of the above equation is $N_{\rm int}$-by-$N_{\rm int}$, whereas the matrices on the right hand side are $N_{\rm int}$-by-$N$.
+Note that while these matrices can be quite large (depending on the number of nodes used to sample the domain) both ${\bf D}$ and ${\bf B}$ are diagonal, and ${\bf \hat L}$ is well approximated by a sparse matrix due to the fast decay of the kernel function used to construct it.

 The discrete form of the the system \eqref{eq:neu_weak} is